MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/upgrade-19.md

 ---
 author: jswymer
 ms.topic: include
-ms.date: 05/01/2023
+ms.date: 05/01/2024
 ms.author: jswymer
 ---
 > [!NOTE]
-> As of April 2023, Business Central 2021 release wave 2 no longer gets updates.
+> Version 19.18 (published in April 2022) is the last update for Business Central 2021 release wave 2.
 >
 > All version 19 updates are compatible for upgrade with Business Central 2023 release wave 2 (version 23) and later release waves.